-- Our WHS AgVet Chemical Users courses or our other courses may be ideal for people who (1) use small quantities of low-hazard chemicals in their work; and/or (2) use chemicals under the supervision of other, experienced and qualified operators; for example gardeners, landscapers, groundspeople, etc. Please contact us to discuss: 1800 991 985
+- Our Advanced WHS AgVet Chemical Users course or Using Chemicals Safely course are ideal for people who are not required to have an ACDC but (1) use small quantities of low-hazard chemicals in their work; and/or (2) use chemicals under the supervision of other, experienced and qualified operators; for example gardeners, landscapers, groundspeople, etc. Please contact us to discuss: 1800 991 985

 We’ve tried to make the complicated Queensland legislation as easy to understand as possible, but if you’re still wondering what you need to do, call us and we’ll help you figure out your needs.
 Phone 1800 991 985